SGS&C Challenge FAQs

-Game submission opens August 1, 2019 and closes September 13, 2019.
-All games must be submitted in this window to be eligible for the 2019 Challenge.
+The submission window for the 2023 Serious Games Showcase & Challenge opens June 15, 2023.
+All games must be submitted in this window to be eligible for the 2023 Challenge.

 I have sent in my entry form, signed rules, screen shots, logo, and video.
 What else do you need for my entry?

 We need a working, playable version of your game.
 We evaluate each game by actually playing it, so a video or storyboard is not sufficient.
 Beta versions or single levels of a planned multi-level game are acceptable, but we must be able to evaluate the actual gameplay.
 Also, if there is not a tutorial or stated objective included in the game, please provide basic instructions on gameplay and goals/objectives, including supporting material if any specialized knowledge or procedures are required and not embedded in the game.

 My game won’t be ready until I/ITSEC in December.
 Can I still submit this year?

 We need a working, playable version of the game submitted by the end of the submission period in September.
 Due to the large number of high quality entries we receive, we can’t put every game on the floor at I/ITSEC, and we need to see a playable version for our finalist selection process, which starts in early October after the submission window closes.
 Finalists are given an opportunity to update their game for evaluators and can bring an updated version to the I/ITSEC event to display.

 Can I submit my game if it is a mod of another game?